kishalxd/jcrpharma/DATABASE_SETUP.md

 ### Newsletter Subscriptions
 - `active` - Subscriber is active and receiving newsletters
 - `unsubscribed` - Subscriber has opted out of newsletters

+### Testimonials
+- `active` - Testimonial is published and visible on the website
+- `inactive` - Testimonial is hidden from the website

 ### Work Modes (Jobs)
 - `Remote` - Fully remote work